MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 |GCC| 52.227.23.181, 52.227.180.126| `portal.cloudappsecuritygov.com`, *.portal.cloudappsecuritygov.com, \*.us1.portal.cloudappsecuritygov.com |

 > [!NOTE]
-> Instead of a wildcard (\*) you can open only your specific tenant URL, for example, based on the screenshot above you can open: mod244533.us.portal.cloudappsecurity.com
+> Instead of a wildcard (\*), you can open only your specific tenant URL.
+For example, based on the screenshot above you can open: `tenant2.us.portal.cloudappsecurity.com`

 ## Access and session controls